 Parents/caregivers/guardians of tamariki deemed to be unwell will be contacted and requested to collect their tamaiti/tamariki.

-Tamariki who are unwell will be kept in the tari with a staff member supervising until their parents/caregivers/guardians collect them.
+Tamariki who are unwell will be kept in the tari with a Kaimahi supervising until their parents/caregivers/guardians collect them.

-Tamariki with the following symptoms may be deemed as unwell and may require exclusion at the discretion of Te Kōhanga Reo o Ngā Kuaka Pouwhakahaere/Tumuaki:
+Tamariki with the following symptoms may be deemed as unwell and may require exclusion at the discretion of Ngā Kuaka Pou Manaaki/Tumuaki:

 Elevated temperature